Ran-8/ConverzAI/README.md

 The project uses Redis for caching the results of the top 100 trending songs to improve performance.
 The cache is updated periodically to reflect the latest data.

+### Database

+The project uses H2 InMemory database (can be replaced with a traditional SQL DB with config changes), for faster testing purposes.

 ## Conclusion